MOFNY/vue-commercetools/README.md

 ## Tradeoffs
 I didn't test in IE11...
 It would have been awesome to dive into the API more, but I didn't want to get that far in the weeds.
+In the same vein, I didn't use that much data.
+I should have added at least a price on the card.
 I love pagination, so creating some dynamic routes with the total products count would have been fun.
 Writing at least a few unit tests...